kalpana-org/kalpana/plugin_docs.rst

 GUIPlugin.hotkeys
     * A dict with keyboard shortcuts as key (see ``QKeySequence()``) and a function as value.
 The function will be called by Kalpana when the key (combination) is pressed.
 The key combinations will **overwrite** vanilla shortcuts and shortcuts in earlier loaded plugins, if they are identical.

+GUIPlugin.path
+    * A string with the path to the plugin's directory.
+This is where config files should be stored.

 "Events"
 ========